The Future of Customer Service & 5 Rising Customer Expectations

 But as competition stiffens and customers become more discerning, businesses that prioritize customer service investment gain a competitive advantage.

-I cannot stop stressing this enough – good customer service is the competitive advantage.
+I cannot stop stressing this enough – good customer service is a competitive advantage.

 This involves more than just finances—it requires time, effort, and a commitment to fostering a customer-centric culture.